Traffic: we all want it. We all need it. Traffic creates leads, and leads create sales. But what creates traffic?

 That’s why you have to think just slightly outside the box.

 Instead of offering a guest post on a site that’s directly in your niche, find a website that’s niche-adjacent.
 If you’re a fitness coach, try to post nutritional tips on a food blog.
 If you’re an interior designer, try to post staging tips on a real-estate site.
-I once guest posted on a photography website, discussing the business end for professional photographers.
+I once guest posted on a photography website through a guest posting service, discussing the business end for professional photographers.

 A different but relevant perspective from someone outside the usual circles can be incredibly valuable.
 Website owners are always looking for more content, but unique content is worth its weight in gold.